Christmas. Arguably, it is our most celebrated holiday.

 5. We all have our own family traditions for holiday meals.
 The classic middle-class Victorian Christmas dinner menu included roast goose, red cabbage, Yorkshire pudding, plum pudding and mince pie.

 6. There was a little confusion in holiday celebrations at first.
 For example, the Christmas carol "Jingle Bells" was composed in 1857 as a song to help celebrate a Thanksgiving celebration in a Boston Sunday school class.
 Supposedly, it was so popular that it was sung again on Christmas.

-Page 2 of 3 - 7.
-Decorated Christmas trees in homes date to 1605 in Germany.
+7. Decorated Christmas trees in homes date to 1605 in Germany.
 But the first American patent for a Christmas tree stand was not issued until 1876, and stands didn't hold water until 1899.
 The first electric Christmas tree lights were sold by General Electric in 1903.
 So strands have been tangled for more than a century.

 8. Mistletoe is an upwardly mobile parasitic plant that grows on oak and other trees, but it has wound its way into Christmas culture as an excuse to kiss.
 It seems it used to be a symbol of peace and was hung over doorways to ward off evil.
 Visitors were given a welcome kiss.
 It really only has kept the holiday smooching going in England and the United States.

 9. If you're tired of trading Christmas cards, blame Louis Prang.
 The German-born Prang turned his attention to Christmas cards in 1875 and started printing them in his Roxbury, Mass., shop.
 His cards typically were of nativity scenes, family gatherings, nature and Santa.
 He held design contests to increase the cards' popularity, apparently with great success.